apache/druid/docs/ingestion/native-batch.md

 As in the single phase execution, the created segments are reported to the supervisor task to publish at once.

 To use this task, the `firehose` in `ioConfig` should be _splittable_ and `maxNumConcurrentSubTasks` should be set something larger than 1 in `tuningConfig`.
 Otherwise, this task runs sequentially.
-Here is the list of currently splittable fireshoses.
+Here is the list of currently splittable firehoses.

 - [`LocalFirehose`](#local-firehose)
 - [`IngestSegmentFirehose`](#segment-firehose)